MPC-SoK/frameworks/motion/README.md

 Secure data is currently limited to unsigned C integer types.
 Support for floating and fixed-point operations is under active development.
 MOTION supports SIMD operations for efficient parallelization.
-MOTION is significantly more memory and running time efficient when using SIMD and needs slightly less communication due to better packing of messages, so we strongly encourage to use it.
+Using SIMD leads to higher efficiency in terms of memory and run time, and also slightly less communication due to better packing of messages.

 ### Format of examples